 The Maidenhead United Reserve team manager KC came to the club with big plans and a brand new squad, but left after just two games and two heavy defeats after a disagreement over budget.

 Tuttle – the former Tottenham Hotspur defender and Millwall boss was appointed manager and swiftly set about building the fitness of the squad and replacing those that left with KC.
 Whilst results briefly improved, Bracknell ultimately only won two games all season and were relegated to the Hellenic League with no chance of reprieve.

 During this period, Bracknell did loan several young players from Reading, one being Michael Hector who made his Championship debut for the club in January 2014.

-Tuttle’s son Charley played for Binfield this season and earned a move to Havant & Waterlooville.
+Tuttle was been appointed manager at AFC Aldermaston in October 2019.
+His son Charley has played for Binfield and earned a move to Havant & Waterlooville.